spacelift-io/user-documentation/docs/faq/README.md

 [Approval policies](../concepts/policy/approval-policy.md) and [run confirmation](../concepts/run/tracked.md#confirmed) are related but different concepts.

 Just think about how GitHub's Pull Requests work - you can approve a PR before merging it in a separate step.
 Just like a PR approval means "I'm OK with this being merged", a run approval means "I'm OK with that action being executed" but nothing will happen until someone clicks on the "Merge" or "Confirm" button, respectively.

+## Billing

+### What counts as a user?

+Everyone who logged in to the Services in a given month is counts as a user.

+API keys are virtual users and are billed like regular users, too.
+Thus, each API key used during any billing cycle counts against the total number of users.

+When setting up SSO, future logins will appear as new users since Spacelift cannot map those without your assistance.
+New users will count against your quota, and you may run out of seats.
+If you run into this problem, you can [contact us](https://spacelift.io/contact).